Explanation of some concepts and ratios

 Net profit attributable to equity holders of Koninklijke DSM N.V. minus dividend on cumulative preference shares, divided by the average number of ordinary shares outstanding.

-Innovation sales are defined as products and applications that have been introduced over the last five years.
+Innovation sales are defined as sales from products and applications that have been introduced in the last five years.

 Operating working capital